mjtryhorn/enjector/README.md

 ## Build Prerequisites

-The Enjector can be built and deployed on various current ARM, 32/64-bit Linux platforms, 32/64-bit Windows 10/2016 and MacOSX.
+The Enjector can be built and deployed on various current ARM, 32/64-bit Linux, 32/64-bit Windows 10/2016 and MacOSX platforms.

 ### Dependencies